Oven Fried Chicken

 Professional athletes have been called privileged and entitled especially in the last 25 years despite the fact that they themselves are employees of someone who is able to pay their multi-million dollar salaries.
 Remember when Dorothy uncovered the Wizard’s secret in “The Wizard of Oz?”
 That is the era we currently live in.
 Let us not think about who the entitled truly are because well, some of them are our political representatives, our children and some of the entitled may even be us.

 So, for the majority of us who are suffering from violent attacks, may we at the least enjoy some respite in a healthier version of a favorite comfort food, fried chicken.
 Harissa, a North African red pepper and paprika combination, gives the chicken a subtle smoky flavor.
-I added more than I suggest here and you should too if you like hot chicken.
+I added more than I suggest here and you should too if you like Oven Fried Chicken hot.
+Throw in the ultimate potato salad and some incredible vegan pinto beans.
+Rejoice.

 - 1 lb.
 Organic Chicken cut into pieces (I used 3 large chicken breasts)